vikas-0/GeekyHub/content/post/making-a-whatsapp-bot-using-python-selenium.md

 {{< figure src="/images/robots-764951_640.png">}}

 Selenium is a web automation package available for all popular languages.
-To know more about selenium you can refer to [official Selenium docs](http://docs.seleniumhq.org/).
+To learn more about Selenium, you can refer to the [official Selenium documentation](http://docs.seleniumhq.org/).
-Here, we will be making a simple WhatsApp bot using Python and Selenium which will reply the current time for every message.
+Here, we will make a simple WhatsApp bot using Python and Selenium that replies to every message with the current time.

 ## Installing Selenium

-So, first of all, we need to install Selenium for Python by running following command in terminal.
+First, we need to install Selenium for Python by running the following command in a terminal.

 ````bash
 pip install selenium
 ````

 Selenium also requires a driver to interface with the chosen browser.
 For Firefox, we need to install geckodriver.
-Without proper driver, you will get _WebDriverException_.
+Without the proper driver, you will get a _WebDriverException_.

-Download latest geckodriver from [Mozilla's GitHub Repo](https://github.com/mozilla/geckodriver/releases) and add to the path.
+Download the latest geckodriver from [Mozilla's GitHub repository](https://github.com/mozilla/geckodriver/releases) and add it to your path.

 <!--more-->
 ## Start Coding
 Now we are ready to proceed.
-Make a new Python file i.e. _bot.py_ and make some necessary imports.
+Create a new Python file, _bot.py_, and add the necessary imports.

 ````python
 from datetime import datetime